What makes an effective leader

 Leaders are self-motivated and are able to keep going and pursue goals despite setbacks.
 Leaders strive to become better through passion and pride.
 In addition, leaders try their best to exceed expectations in everything they do.

 Leaders are confident – able to make tough decisions and lead with authority.
 By being confident, leaders are able to reassure employees, establish open communication, and inspire others.

 Leaders are team players – able to foster a team culture, involve others in decision-making, and care about team members.
 By being people-oriented, leaders are able to energize and motivate others and make them feel that they make a difference and are integral to team success.

 Leaders exercise good control and regulation over their behavior and are able to tolerate frustration and stress.
 Leaders are able to cope to changes in the environment without an intense emotional reaction.

-Listed below are the traits that bad leaders possess:
+Listed below are the leadership traits that bad leaders possess:

 Examples of poor leadership traits include:

 Several tests are available to help determine your personality, strengths, and traits.
 These tests include: